Lal Pratap Singh: Postage stamp

 The government of India commemorated Lal Pratap Singh by issuing a postage stamp and accompanying first day cover were designed by artist Suresh Kumar and Alka Sharma.
 The stamp is printed by Security Printing Press in Hyderabad.

+Book

+In 2023, Souhardya De published a historical fiction work called Pratap Jung: the Ultimate Sacrifice, inspired by Lal Pratap Singh.
+The book was published as part of India's 75th anniversary of Independence by the National Book Trust.